Store step-by-step submission guide

 Select Check availability to verify that the name you chose is available.

-The selected publisher must be enrolled in the Office Store program and cannot be modified after the offer is created.
+The selected publisher must be enrolled in the Microsoft 365 and Copilot program and can't be modified after the offer is created.

 Step 3: Tell us about your Product Setup

-When filling out the Product setup page, you'll need to answer the following questions:
+When filling out the Product setup page, you need to answer the following questions:

 - Will your app be listed in the Apple Store?